Trade and tariff resources

 Tariffs, Rules and Regulations

-Tariff Remissions
+Tariff and Duty Remissions

 The Government of Canada is outlining a process for how it will consider remission requests of tariffs on products from the United States that apply beginning on March 4, 2025.
 Under specific circumstances, remission allows for relief from the payment of tariffs, or the refund of tariffs already paid.